yury-fedotov/kedro/docs/source/development/custom_code.md

 few boilerplate files: `nodes.py`, `pipeline.py`, `pipeline_registry.py`...

-While those may be sufficient for a small project, they quickly become large, hard to read and challenging to collaborate on as your codebase grows.
+While those may be sufficient for a small project, they quickly become large, hard to read and collaborate on as your codebase grows.
-Those files also sometimes make new users think that Kedro framework requires code to be located only in those starter files, which is not true.
+Those files also sometimes make new users think that Kedro requires code to be located only in those starter files, which is not true.

 This section elaborates what are the Kedro requirements in terms of organizing code